Fox682/Projects/Tictactoe.md

 ```
 9 * 6 = 54 bits...
 For a whole game of Tic-Tac-Toe...

 From 162 to 54 bits per game that's a 66% savings...
-33% smaller!
+33% of the space!
 Not insignificant!
 ```

 That's less than 7 bytes...
 That's less than the amount of space needed to store the word "Esoteric".